sohnya/mate1-tests/README.md

 To clone this project, do
 git clone https://github.com/sohnya/mate1-tests.git

+To run the tests (assuming sbt is installed), do test sbt

+Note: By default, the tests are set to ignore.

-Test results can be found in the folder "reports"
+Test results can be found in the folder "reports".